LeoBertini/CoralMethodsPaper/CoralMassTests/README.md

 ## Directory structure

-Make sure your ProjectRoot contains individualized folders for each scans with specific subdirectories as this ensures code runs smoothly and subsequent files are saved in the right places .
+Make sure your ProjectRoot contains individualized folders for each scan with specific subdirectories so that the code runs smoothly and subsequent files are saved in the right places.
 The ProjectRoot can be any folder under which single-scan folders are saved.
 See example below: